DominicB3/DominicB3/README.md

 > "*Ergo vast authorize thine soles edifice*"
 > -Dominic Bodkin

-Recently have learned to set checks using isdigit command in python
+Recently have learned to set checks using .isdigit() command in python
 ```python
 firstNumber = input("Hello!
 Please enter the first Number you would like. ")
 secondNumber = input("Alrighty; Next Number please! ")